Well, I was still in the mood for films from the 1970s, so I thought that I’d take a look at the 1976 satirical dark comedy film “Network”.

 Although the film’s famous “I’m mad as hell!” speech has been sampled in numerous songs, I only really learnt where it was from when I happened to watch this fascinating online video (SPOILERS) about the film and then decided to look for a trailer for it afterwards.
 Naturally, I was intrigued and was also delighted to find that second-hand DVDs of this film were going cheap online.

-So, let’s take a look at “Survivor”.
+So, let’s take a look at “Network”.
 Needless to say, this review may contain some SPOILERS.

-If I had to give it a rating out of five, it would get at least a four.
+If I had to give it a rating out of five, it would get four and a half.